LoneHiggs/Minecraftify/README.md

  - Converts all pixels in an image into Minecraft textures
  - Allows for any texture atlas, including non-minecraft ones, and of any tile size
  - Fast processing
- - Coming soon: Convert a .gif or video
+ - Convert a .gif with speed

 ## Getting started